alvinwan/timefhuman/README.md

 [datetime.timedelta(seconds=1800), datetime.timedelta(seconds=2400)]
 ```

-To support natural language, `timefhuman` will infer any missing information, using context from other datetimes.
+When possible, timefhuman will infer any missing information, using context from other datetimes.

 ```python
 >>> timefhuman('3-4p')  # infer "PM" for "3"